marian13/bash_scripts_admin/README.md

 - Introduction of a new script type - installer (in addition to already existing commands and effects).
 - Arguments number checking.
 - More docs.
-- An auto-generated frontmatter placeholder where additional options can be specified, such as which function should be unset when a directive is removed.
+- A frontmatter where additional options can be specified, such as which function should be unset when a directive is removed.
+- Specs, for example using [Serverspec](https://serverspec.org/).